If You Get a Weekly Veggie Box, You’ll Want to Know This.

 You might think I’m nuts – how can some strange tasting, bubbly fermented food help people?

 Probiotics Send Signals to Your Brain & Tummy

 At the teensy tiny microscopic level, our body operates by sending signals between cells.
 For example, when we eat certain foods, our stomach produces hormones that act as signals to the brain and say, “Hold up!!
 Enough ice cream already, I’m full!!”

-Probiotics create signals, too.
-They produce acids, proteins, sugars and fatty acids that travel throughout our body signaling things to happen.
+Probiotics also creates signals, to produce acids, proteins, sugars and fatty acids that travel throughout our body signaling things to happen.

 But bad, harmful microbes give off bad, harmful signals.
 Signals that might tell our brain, “Nope, keep that ice cream coming, I’m starving!!”.
 Or, signals that poke holes in our gut or signals that cause inflammation in our joints.

 The point is, when we eat beneficial probiotics found in fermented foods, they give off these signals that keep our body healthy and strong.

 Probiotics Turns Genes On/Off, Prevent Illness, & Change how we See the World

 The next time your hubby’s a little grumpy after a night of eating burgers and hot wings at the football game, don’t blame him, blame his microbes!

 So your husband’s gut microbes are having a little party of their own after all that processed food – sending all sorts of signals throughout his body.
 Quick, grab your fermented veggies which signals a good probiotic send off, actually changing our mood and behavior.